-Missed Term Tests: If you miss one of the Term Tests due to grounds for granting academic consideration or religious accommodation, the weight of the missed test will be added to the final exam (i.e. there will not be a deferred Term Test 1); however, on the unlikely event that you miss both Term Tests, due to grounds for granting academic consideration or religious accommodation, a deferred Term Test 2 will be scheduled and the weight of the missed Term Test 1 will be added to the Final Exam.
+Missed Term Tests: If you miss any of the Term Tests due to grounds for granting academic consideration or religious accommodation, the weight of the missed tests will be added to the final exam.

-Lab Work: You must attend and complete all laboratories and computer model assignments.
-If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab.
+Laboratory Experiments and Lab Report: You must attend and complete all laboratories.
+If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab and submit an individual lab report within seven days for grading.

-Lab & Computer Model Reports: All laboratory and computer model reports must be submitted electronically on the course website on the designated drop box folder by the due date.
+Computer Model Reports: All computer model reports must be submitted electronically on the course website on the designated drop box folder by the due date.
 Late submissions of the reports will receive 1% penalty per hour.

-Grade Dispute: If a student feels that a Lab Report or Midterm was graded unfairly, or if there is an error in the grading, it should be brought to the attention of the Instructor by email within one week after the grade is posted on CourseLink.
+Grade Dispute: If a student feels that a Lab Report, Computer Model Report, or a Term Test was graded unfairly, or if there is an error in the grading, it should be brought to the attention of the Instructor by email within one week after the grade is posted on CourseLink.
 Scores will not be reconsidered beyond this period.